 Regulation of trading, in general, has evolved in recent years.
 This is particularly true in Europe where the regulatory environment is viewed as stringent but also one of the most respected in the world.

 Here, the InvestinGoal team has analyzed the impact regulation change has had on social trading and in particular the development of MiFID in Europe.
 We have also examined the changes and developments in social and copy trading after MiFID II with the aim of providing as much insight as possible.

 What is MiFID and why does it exist?

-MiFID, acronym of Markets in Financial Instruments Directive, is a European Union directive, born back in 2004.
-This directive contains a long list of requirements and standards to which all participants in the European financial markets must adhere to.
+MiFID, Markets in Financial Instruments Directive, is a European Union directive, which came into effect in 2004.
+This directive contains a long list of requirements and standards to which all participants in the European financial markets must adhere.